lelesgaray/lelesgaray.github.io/_posts/2020-04-30-create_bubble_map.md

             </script>
         </div>

 Plotly allows a full range of different modes and configuration, and you can experiment with the [full list of parameters](https://plotly.com/python-api-reference/generated/plotly.graph_objects.Figure.html) to get better results for your project.
 The idea behind this post was to get you working on a simple map and build up from there.
-Having said that, I will present you with the same map as before, but this time rendered in a 3D globe.
+Having said that, I will present you with the same map as before, but this time rendered in a 3D globe.:earth_americas:

 ``` python
 fig = go.Figure()